 - Being within 6 feet of a sick person with COVID-19 for a prolonged period of time

-- Being in direct contact with secretions from a sick person with COVID-19 (e.g., being coughed on, kissing, sharing utensils, etc.)
+- Being in direct contact with secretions from a sick person with COVID-19 (for example, being coughed on, kissing or sharing utensils)

-It is important to note that many people are exposed without knowing it.
+People can be exposed to COVID-19 without knowing it.
 That is why it’s important to take precautions whenever you are around people outside your household.69961

 If you do not have a high-risk condition but want medical advice, call your healthcare provider and tell them you were exposed to someone with COVID-19 and describe your symptoms.
 Your healthcare provider can help you decide if you need to be evaluated in person.
-There are currently no medications to treat COVID-19.
 If you have a medical emergency and need to call 911, notify them that you may have been exposed to COVID-19.
-If possible, put on a face covering.69961
+If possible, put on a mask.69961

-You should monitor your health and stay home at the first sign of illness.
+You should stay home away from others and monitor your health.
 Symptoms of COVID-19 can be similar to the common cold with sore throat and cough.
 Fever is not always present.
 Shortness of breath can mean more serious illness.
-Monitor your symptoms for 14 days after the last day you were in close contact with the sick person with COVID-19, and consider getting tested if available at 5–7 days after your last exposure.69961
+Monitor your symptoms for 14 days after the last day you were in close contact with the sick person with COVID-19, and consider getting tested at 5–7 days after your last exposure or when you develop symptoms.69961

-You should wear a face covering when you are around other people, pets and before entering a healthcare provider’s office.
-If you are unable to wear a face covering due to medical reasons, then people who live with you should not be in the same room with you and they should wear a face covering when near you.
+You should wear a mask when you are around other people and before entering a healthcare provider’s office.
+If you are unable to wear a mask because of medical reasons, then people who live with you should not be in the same room with you and they should wear a mask when near you.

 - Stay home except to get medical care

-- Avoid going to work and public areas.
+- Don't go to work or into public areas.